levoxtrip/PKB/docs/topics/strive.md

 - What good Thing can I take out of this
 - Why did I miss the goal?
 - Why didn’t I see this thing the way I could have?
+## Goals
+Clear goals help to stay motivated and focused.

+aim high, and aim frequently.
+The math says so.
+Why argue With that?

+### Timeframe
+12-week time period is appropriate for most goals

+you must identify the actions involved in achieving each of these ‘macro’-goals

+Total hours per week Specific days The length of each goal-oriented work session A specific time window (e.g., from 8 a.m. to 9 a.m.) or a time constraint (e.g., before 9 a.m.) for the goal-oriented work session

+## Break it down in smaller parts
+Larger goals need breaking down into smaller milestones.
+"What should i do this year/month/week/day?"

+### Reflection
+- how do you want to feel while you are going after it?

 ## Growth
 Real growth means to expose yourself to different kind of challenges not just the same ones after each other.